 The quickest and easiest way for you to check for a suspected water leak in your home is to locate your water meter.
 Your meter is generally located in the basement or utility room near the hot water heater or under the sink in your kitchen.
-The meter has seven (7) digits with the last one being a 0.
-There is a small triangle in the center that spins when water is running through the meter.
+The Company is currently using 2 different types of meters for measuring water consumption – digital and non-digital.
 Follow these steps to check for leaks in your home.

 If you find a leak, call a plumber immediately to have it repaired.
 Even a small leak can add thousands of gallons to your water bill and become very costly.
-Remember, you are always responsible for water consumed in your house, even if it is the result of a leak.
-We do not reimburse customers for faulty plumbing.
-You can also call us to come and inspect for leaks if you are still unsure after trying the above suggestions.
+Remember, you are always responsible for water that passes through the meter, even if it is the result of a leak.
+The Company does not reimburse customers for faulty plumbing.

 Click below for photos of the various meters currently installed throughout our franchise.